TheBest6337/Stock-Analyzing-Tool/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed on your system:
+Ensure you have the following installed:
 - Node.js (version 16.0 or higher)
-- npm (Node Package Manager, usually comes with Node.js)
+- npm (comes with Node.js)

-You can check if you have these installed by running:
+Check your installations:
 ```sh
 node --version
 npm --version
 ```

-If you need to install these tools:
-- Node.js & npm: Download from [nodejs.org](https://nodejs.org/)
+If not installed, download from [nodejs.org](https://nodejs.org/).

 ## Setup